hackle/blog-rust/raw/typescript-co-and-contra-variant.md

 # Union and Intersection: count values, not fields

 Give two types `A` and `B`, when put in a union `A | B`, a looser type is created.
 If we count its values, the union type have values from `A` + values from `B`, so union types are also called sum types.
-This feature itself is straightforward - albeit being a missing feature from many main stream languages.
+This feature itself is straightforward - albeit sorely missing from many main stream languages.

 When an intersection is created from `A & B`, a stricter / more specific type is created.
 It only has values that are both `A` and `B`.
 This can be confusing to many, especially when it comes to object types.

-Quite reminiscent of algebra, we can start by looking the intersection of unions.
+Quite reminiscent of algebra, we can start by looking at the intersection of unions.

 ```TypeScript
 type T1 = 'a' | 'b';